-- 198. In November 2013, China rejected shipments of U.S. corn that tested positive for the presence of MIR162. - 199.
+- 190. In November 2013, China began rejecting shipments of U.S. corn that tested positive for the presence of MIR162. - 191.
 On December 24, 2013, the General Administration of Quality Supervision, Inspection, and Quarantine of China issued a warning notification strengthening the inspection and supervision for the import of GMO feed materials.
-The December 24 notification indicated that all batches of corn would now be tested at the Chinese ports for MIR162, and that any cargo that tested positive for MIR162 would be returned or destroyed. - 200.
-Before this notification, statements from the seller/exporter that the products had tested negative for MIR162 were sufficient.
-The December 24 notification thus substantially altered the conditions for export of U.S. corn into China. - 201.
-It was not possible to ensure a "zero" level of MIR162 in the Chinese testing (i.e., a negative test of a container in the U.S. could still result in a positive test in China).
+The December 24 notification indicated that all batches of corn would now be tested at the Chinese ports for MIR162, and that any cargo that tested positive for MIR162 would be returned or destroyed.

-- 202. The uncertainty associated with the likelihood that every shipment would test positive for MIR162 if tested in China caused Chinese customers to walk away from their contracts for U.S. corn and added a great deal of uncertainty to the market.
-Not surprisingly, prices for corn and distillers dried grains with solubles ("DDGS") fell. - 203.
+- 192. Before this notification, statements from the seller/exporter that the products were tested and negative for MIR162 were sufficient.
+The December 24 notification thus substantially altered the conditions for export of U.S. corn into China. - 193.
+It was not possible to ensure a "zero" level of MIR162 in the Chinese testing (i.e., a negative test of a container in the U.S. could still result in a positive test in China). - 194.
+The uncertainty associated with the possibility that a shipment might test positive for MIR162 when tested in China caused Chinese customers to walk away from their contracts for U.S. corn and added a great deal of uncertainty to the market.
+Not surprisingly, prices for corn and distillers dried grains with solubles ("DDGS") fell. - 195.
 In December 2014, China finally approved MIR162 for importation into China.
 By then, however, Syngenta had already begun commercializing another unapproved bio-engineered corn trait.
 U.S. corn exports to China have not yet begun to recover, and this approval is not likely to lessen the impact of Syngenta's conduct and the resulting embargo in the near future, if ever.